 - Read: I love reading and I have about 10,000,000 books that I’m waiting to dig into.

 - Travel: The kids will be in school for 9 months out of the year.
 The way I see it, that leaves 3 months for epic adventures!
 We’ll be hitting the open road and the blue skies.

-The more I think about, the less I worry.
+The more I think about it, the less I worry.
 There is a huge world out there with possibilities everywhere.
+While our family is scattered, we have lots of great friends close.
 I’m not sure where retirement will take me, but I’ll be free to do anything.
-It’s really pretty incredible to consider.
-I’m getting excited just thinking about it now.
+It’s really incredible to consider the possibilities.

-One thing I won’t be doing is watching more TV though.
+One thing I won’t be doing though is watching more TV.

 **My dad is staying with us now to help with electrical work.
 After about a month of being here, my mom told me over the phone that dad was upset that we hadn’t hooked up the TV yet.
 With our recent move and a lot of stuff going on, we hadn’t bothered to take it out of the box.
 We noticed that my dad instantly went from reading books to spending every free minute in front of the idiot box, re-watching entire series on Netflix.
 RE-WATCHING, meaning he has already seen then entire thing, and chooses to view it again.
 Sigh.